justinmahar/random-seed-weighted-chooser/README.md

 ## Usage

+Two ways:

+- Array of weights.
+Randomly choose an index based on weights.
-Two ways: array of weights, or array of objects with weight properties.
+- Array of objects with weight properties.
+Randomly choose an object based on weights.

 ### Array Of Weights